-The World Handicap System will be rolled out in Great Britain & Ireland on 2nd November 2020.
-From that date your handicap will be based on the average of your best 8 scores from the last 20 rounds, and will vary depending on the difficulty of the course being played, as described below.
+The World Handicap System was rolled out in Great Britain and Ireland in November 2020.
+Your handicap is now based on the average of your best 8 scores from the last 20 rounds.
+The main features of the WHS are described below.

 1. Course Rating & Slope Rating

-Course Rating replaces Standard Scratch (SSS) and represents the score that a scratch golfer is expected to achieve on the course.
+Course Rating replaces Standard Scratch (SSS) and represents the score that a scratch golfer (0 handicap) is expected to achieve on the course.

-Slope Rating is the relative difficulty of a course from a specific set of tees for a bogey golfer compared to a scratch golfer, as described on the Slope Rating page.
+Slope Rating is the relative difficulty of a course from a specific set of tees for a bogey golfer (20 - 24 handicap) compared to a scratch golfer, as described on the Course Rating & Slope Rating page.

 2. Acceptable Scores

-Singles Competition Rounds and Social Scores in Authorised Formats may be submitted for handicap purposes, as described on the Acceptable Scores page.
+Individual Competition rounds and General Play (Casual) Scores, if pre-registered, count for handicap purposes, as described on the Acceptable Scores page.

 3. Handicap Index